August 21, 2015

 - Adjust hub bearings, if adjustable type.

-- Install rear cassette cogs or freewheel.
+- Install rear cassette or freewheel.

 - Install rim strip, tires and tubes on both front and rear wheels.